Taritsyn/WebMarkupMin/nuget/WebMarkupMin.AspNetCore1/readme.txt

    =============
    RELEASE NOTES
    =============
-   Fixed a error #20 “Adding WebMarkupMin with a ServiceStack .Net Core enabled project fails”.
+   1. Fixed a error #20 “Adding WebMarkupMin with a ServiceStack .Net Core enabled project fails”;
+   2. Added the ability to specify a level of GZip or Deflate compression.

    =============
    DOCUMENTATION